Zondax/polkadot-spec/docs/chap-host-api.md

 $$

 :::

 ### -sec-num- `ext_offchain_is_validator` {#id-ext_offchain_is_validator}

 Check whether the local node is a potential validator.
-Even if this function returns *1*, it does not mean that any keys are configured or that the validator is registered in the chain.
+Even if this function returns _1_, it does not mean that any keys are configured or that the validator is registered in the chain.

 #### -sec-num- Version 1 - Prototype {#id-version-1-prototype-48}

-    (func $ext_offchain_is_validator_version_1 (return i32))
+    (func $ext_offchain_is_validator_version_1 (result i32))

 **Arguments**

-- `return`: a i32 integer which is equal to *1* if the local node is a potential validator or a integer equal to *0* if it is not.
+- `result`: a i32 integer which is equal to _1_ if the local node is a potential validator or a integer equal to _0_ if it is not.

 ### -sec-num- `ext_offchain_submit_transaction` {#sect-ext-offchain-submit-transaction}